ataraxialinux/ataraxia/docs/bootstrapping.md

 ```
  * toolchain              - This stage intended to compile cross-toolchain
  * system                 - This stage intended to compile basic target system with cross-compiler (You don't need to compile stage 0)
- * image                  - This stage intended to generate virtual disk image
  * installer              - This stage intended to generate installer .iso image
- * live                   - This stage intended to generate live .iso image
  * stage                  - This stage intended to generate archive with pre-compiled OS
 ```
 To begin the bootstrap process, **as root**: